dogukanogan/healtAIProject/README.md

 | Doğukan Ogan | `dogukan` | Frontend — React + Vite |
 | Oğuz Arda Orhan | `oguz` | Backend — Node.js + Express + PostgreSQL |

-> Each member works exclusively in their own folder. `frontend/` is Doğukan's zone, `backend/` is Oğuz's zone.
-Do not push to each other's folders.

 ---